yugr/rust-slides/features/cons/panics/analysis.md

 Rust needs to insert landing pads for all function calls that may unwind:
-  - Rust functions with panics
+  - Rust functions with panics or which call functions that may panic
     * TODO: does Rust know unwind status for functions from other crates ?
   - `extern "C++"` (but not `extern "C"`)